 After the harvest, and just before winter, a few stray grasses adorn a fence post, enjoying the sun and thankful of their escape.
 My reference photo was taken on a early morning drive in Leduc County.

 Betty Schriver – A Little Bit of Alberta.
 8 x 10 acrylic on canvas board.
-Unframed $80; Framed in handmade barn wood frame $100.
+Unframed $80; Framed and matted in natural grey wood frame to 11 x 14. $100.

 While painting this piece, I had a lot of time to think about the sacrifices made for my freedom.
 Thank you to Terence Porter for his beautiful photo reference that inspired me.